Multiple Shooting Approach for Finding Approximately Shortest Paths for Autonomous Robots in Unknown Environments in 2D: Finding the shortest path joining two points along a sequence of bundles of line segments

 \subsection{Factor (f2): establish and check the collinear condition}

 Firstly, we present the so-called \textit{collinear condition}.
-According to MMS, $\text{SP}(s_i, s_{i+1})$ are found independently along $\mathcal{F}_i$.
-If the collinear condition holds at all shooting points, the shortest path is obtained by Proposition~\ref{prop:collinear-condition} in Sect.~\ref{sect:correctness}.
+According to MMS, $\text{SP}(s_i, s_{i+1})$ are found independently along $\mathcal{F}_i (0 \le i\le K)$.
+If the collinear condition holds at all shooting points, the shortest path is obtained by Proposition~\ref{prop:collinear-condition} in Section~\ref{sect:correctness}.